 It’s amazing to think that a sleeping bag can weigh only 1 pound and keep you warm through the night.
 To pull this off, manufacturers utilize light and lofty down insulation, thin shell and lining fabrics, and a pared-down, narrow shape.
-For 2019, there is an extensive array of backpacking sleeping bags available, and we've organized them by weight in charts: unisex mummy sleeping bags, women's-specific bags, and hoodless sleeping bags and quilts for the UL crowd.
-To keep each list a manageable length, we trimmed a handful of redundant or obscure bags and set the following parameters: 2.5-pound max weight and 35-degree max temperature rating.
-For our top picks, see our review of the best backpacking sleeping bags.
+For 2020, there is an extensive array of backpacking sleeping bags available, and we've organized them by weight in charts: unisex mummy sleeping bags, women's-specific bags, and hoodless sleeping bags and quilts for the UL crowd.
+To keep each list a manageable length, we trimmed a handful of redundant or obscure bags and set the following parameters: 2.5-pound max weight and 35-degree max temperature rating (if we’ve missed anything important, feel free to comment or email us and we will add it in).
+For our top picks, see our reviews of the best backpacking sleeping bags and best ultralight bags and quilts.

 |Sleeping Bag||Weight||Price||Temp||Fill||Shldr / Hip||Stuff|